RMI-PACTA/workflow.scenario.preparation/README.md

 1. Create a User Assigned Managed identity for the repo as described [here](https://github.com/marketplace/actions/azure-login#login-with-openid-connect-oidc-recommended)
 2. Manually start a container group with `azure-deploy.json` as documented above
 3. Grant `Contributor` role on the new Container Group to the Managed Identity
+4. Grant `Managed Application Contributor Role` Role to the Managed Identity for the Resource Group in which the Container Group will run

 See the [Microsoft documentation](https://learn.microsoft.com/en-us/azure/container-instances/container-instances-github-action?tabs=userlevel) for more information on setting up GH Actions.